EladB1/The/README.md

 ### Disambiguation

-What if a struct uses multiple interfaces that all have the same function signature with in them?
+What if a struct uses multiple interfaces that all have the same function signature within them?

 ```
 interface A {